Oh joy, another crowdfunded Tarot deck. Get out that wallet!

 Pause Before Putting Your Psyche on Display

 The fact is, though, the Tarot doesn’t need anything new.
-And what you might not yet understand about a card will be lost when you try to translate it.
+And what you don’t understand about a card will be lost when you try to translate it.
+The Tarot is always teaching us.
 If you stick with Tarot study and continue deepening your understanding, you’ll probably look back on your deck in ten years embarrassed at how little you really knew.

 In The Way of Tarot, Alejandro Jodorowsky points out that nearly every deck except the Marseille inadvertently betrays the psychic illnesses of its creator.
 And he includes Arthur Edward Waite’s deck!
 Fair warning: this will more than likely happen for you, too.